 - What level of security do you require for document storage?

 So far, it is clear that digital document management can generate value for small businesses and enterprises alike.
 But what’s holding most companies back from implementing a DMS is not only uncertainty over the value it represents.
-Implementation concerns can often outweigh other concerns when it comes to changing long-established document workflows.
+Implementation concerns can often outweigh other considerations when it comes to changing long-established document workflows.

 Ricoh notes three major risk factors when implementing a DMS system:

-Invest in Document Management Today
+Should You Invest in Document Management?

 DMS users are also more flexible and secure, letting organizations process and retrieve files outside of the traditional centralized office environment.
 It allows for sustainable company growth while incentivizing cost-saving human resources decisions like outsourcing specific processes.

 Considering all of these positives and the fact that the primary downside of using a DMS is the one-time, upfront cost of implementation, we have a hard time not recommending a DMS to all of our customers.